rajeevamatya/eduki-hugo-site/content/en/grade-6/Arithmetic - The Number System/fraction/Divide_by_fraction/index.md

 ---
 title: "04 Division: Dividing by Fraction"
-description: "Dividing fractions by fractions is explained using examples of dividing whole numbers and dividing fractions by whole numbers.
-The concept of division is applied to find the number of books in a stack based on their thickness.
-The article also discusses how the divisor affects the quotient and applies the same concept to division of fractions by fractions.
-The block diagram method is used to visually understand the division process."
+description: "Dividing by fraction is explained using examples of dividing whole numbers and dividing fractions.
+It shows how to find the number of books in a stack based on their thickness.
+The article also discusses the relationship between divisor and quotient, and applies the concept to dividing fractions."
 lead: ""
 date: 2020-10-06T08:49:15+00:00
 lastmod: 2020-10-06T08:49:15+00:00